Ministry of Intelligence (Iran)

-The Ministry of Intelligence of the Islamic Republic of Iran (وزارت اطّلاعات جمهوری اسلامی ایران), also known as Ministry of Intelligence and Security, in Persian VAJA(وزارت اطلاعات جمهوری اسلامی) is the primary intelligence agency of Iran and a member of the Iran Intelligence Community.
+The Ministry of Intelligence of the Islamic Republic of Iran (وزارت اطّلاعات جمهوری اسلامی ایران), also known as Ministry of Intelligence and Security, is the primary intelligence agency of Iran and a member of the Iran Intelligence Community.
 It was initially known as SAVAMA, after it took over the Shah's intelligence apparatus SAVAK.
 The ministry is one of the three "sovereign" ministerial bodies of Iran due to nature of its work at home and abroad.

 History

 Reliable and valid information on the ministry is often difficult to obtain.
 Initially, the organization was known as SAVAMA, and intended to replace SAVAK, Iran's intelligence agency during the rule of the Shah, but it is unclear how much continuity there is between the two organizations—while their role is similar, their underlying ideology is radically different.
 It is suspected that the new government was initially eager to purge SAVAK elements from the new organization, but that pragmatism eventually prevailed, with many experienced SAVAK personnel being retained in their roles.
 Former SAVAK staff are believed to have been important in the ministry's infiltration of left-wing dissident groups and of the Iraqi Ba'ath Party.

 The formation of the ministry was proposed by Saeed Hajjarian to the government of Mir-Hossein Mousavi and then the parliament.
 There were debates about which branch of the state should oversee the new institution, and the other options apart from the presidency were the Judiciary system, the Supreme Leader, and Islamic Revolutionary Guard Corps.
 Finally, the government got the approval of Ayatollah Khomeini to make it a ministry, but a restriction was added to the requirements of the minister: that he must be a doctor of Islam.

 The ministry was finally founded on 18 August 1983, either abandoning, silently subsuming, or relegating to hidden existence many small intelligence agencies that had been formed in different governmental organizations.
 The five ministers since the founding of the ministry, have been Mohammad Reyshahri (under Prime Minister Mir-Hossein Mousavi), Ali Fallahian (under President Ali Akbar Hashemi Rafsanjani), Ghorbanali Dorri-Najafabadi (under President Mohammad Khatami, resigned after a year), Ali Younessi (under President Khatami, until 24 August 2005), Gholam Hossein Mohseni-Ejehei (under President Mahmoud Ahmadinejad, from 24 August 2005 to 24 August 2009) and Heyder Moslehi (under President Mahmoud Ahmadinejad, from 29 August 2009 to 15 August 2013).